pjmaker/fossil-template/README.md

 Project name: swiss-knife
 Possible Templates: talk reportiee paper gnuprog
 Template: talk
+One liner swiss-knife - a small knife not comparable to a MORA
 % cd swiss-knife
 ```

 And ``make rm`` removes projects and archives.

+At the end you will have an ``INDEX`` of the pr
 ### TODO in order to be bigger than Ben Hur

 1. Perhaps add an archive command to archive both the working
 directory and FOSSIL archive away.
-1. Perhaps a one liner summary so they its easy to find the battery
-energy storage talk from Alaska.Maybe use ``ptx``.
 1. Maybe add in some more templates from the real collection.
 1. Add a project naming convention checker
-1. Add a searcher/index running across both the oneliner and the
+1. Add a searcher/index running across both the ONELINER and the
 project README*
 1. Add a per keyword view of the dataset, i.e. a directory that
 in turn symlinks to a subset of the data.